+- the ML model file address (e.g. URL or FQDN) for the Analytics ID(s), when multiple ML models is not supported; or

-the ML model file address (e.g. URL or FQDN) for the Analytics ID(s).
+- a set of pair of unique ML Model identifier and the ML model file address (e.g. URL or FQDN) for the Analytics ID(s), if multiple ML models is supported.

 - [OPTIONAL] Validity period: indicates time period when the provided ML Model Information applies.